Habits of Thought

 If you find that coming home to a dirty house makes you upset, angry and anxious, than it is clear that could be a stressor.
 And for some individuals, it could very well be a combination of things, but either way, in order to address these habits, you have to first be able to identify the stressor!

 II.
-Identify the perimeters of change surrounding the stressor!
+Identify the perimeter of change surrounding the stressor!

-So, what do I mean by identify the perimeters?
+So, what do I mean by identify the perimeter?

 I mean identify the boundaries and outcomes that come with addressing the stressor.

 For instance if you're married and discover that your spouse is your stressor, you are facing a possible outcome of divorce.
 But many people don't realize that divorce is a LIFE CHANGING THING!
 Not only that, but moving forward with the divorce could eliminate one stressor while

 When addressing issues of this magnitude, it is imperative that you consider all possible outcomes and barriers that may keep you from fully eliminating the stressor in your life, and also potentially creating another barrier/stressor in the future.